smudge/decks/railsconf-2022/slides.md

 # 2016

 <!--
-And in 2016, that's exactly what my team needed.
-You see, I had just joined Betterment, and my team was building out our 401k offering, which is now part of our Betterment @ Work product.
+And the story I want to tell you starts in 2016, when I first joined the company.
 -->

 ---